PrivacySafe/3nweb-service/README.md

   mailerId: true
 ```

 `domain` text field tells running process under from what domain it operates, how clients see it.
-When users connect to their asmail and storage services, they use MailerId process to login.
-Server embeds own domain into the assertion so that it can't be reused.
+When users connect to their asmail and storage services, they use MailerId process to login, and service's domain is embedded into assertions to guard against reuse.
 For example:
 ```yaml
 domain: service-for.example.com
 ```